MetaMask/metamask-docs/docs/guide/ethereum-provider.md

       // Handle the error
     } else {
       // This always returns a JSON RPC response object.
-      // The result varies by method, per the JSON RPC API.
+      // The result varies by method, per the RPC method specification
       // For example, this method will return a transaction hash on success. const result = response.result;
     }